zinyando/mastra-meme-search/README.md

-# Meme Search Engine
+# Mastra Meme Search

-A powerful meme search engine that uses AI to understand and find memes based on natural language queries.
-The system scrapes memes from Know Your Meme, generates AI descriptions, and enables semantic search using pgvector.
+A semantic meme search engine that uses AI to understand and find memes based on natural language queries.
+Built with Mastra's document processing capabilities, the system scrapes memes from Know Your Meme and enables semantic search using pgvector.

 ## Features

-- Scrapes memes from Know Your Meme
+- Scrapes memes from Know Your Meme using Mastra's document processing
-- Generates AI descriptions for memes using GPT-4 Vision
+- Stores meme metadata and embeddings in PostgreSQL with pgvector
-- Semantic search using pgvector in Supabase
+- Semantic search using text embeddings
+- Next.js-based API endpoints
-- Modern, responsive UI with Next.js
+- Built with TypeScript for type safety
-- Image modal with original source links

 ## Prerequisites

 - Node.js 18+ and npm
-- Supabase account
-- OpenAI API key
+- PostgreSQL with pgvector extension
 - Environment variables:
   ```
-  NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
-  SUPABASE_SERVICE_KEY=your_supabase_service_key
+  POSTGRES_CONNECTION_STRING=your_postgres_connection_string
   OPENAI_API_KEY=your_openai_api_key
   ```